johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

 -   Formula: (True Positives + True Negatives)/Total Document Count

+-   This is the proportion of the total patients we correctly diagnosed.

 #### 1.5.4.
 Diagrams like this are often useful in capturing the True/False

 Positive/Negatives described above:
 [https://www.quora.com/What-is-the-best-way-to-understand-the-terms-precision-and-recall](#https://www.quora.com/What-is-the-best-way-to-understand-the-terms-precision-and-recall)

 ### 1.6.
 Explain the importance of separating training, validation and test data.

+Normally to perform supervised learning you need at least two types of data
+sets:

-Normally to perform supervised learning you need two types of data sets: 1.
-In one dataset (your "gold standard") you have the input data together with correct/expected output, This dataset is usually duly prepared either by humans or by collecting some data in semi-automated way.
-But it is important that you have the expected output for every data row here, because you need for supervised learning.
+1. In one dataset (your "gold standard") you have the input data together with correct/expected output.
+This dataset is usually prepared either by humans or by collecting some data in semi-automated way (with WKS we can pre-annotate documents using Watson services trained on generic domains to bootstrap our annotation efforts).
+It is important that you have the expected output for every data row.

 2. The data you are going to apply your model to.
 In many cases this is the data where you are interested for the output of your model and thus you don't have any "expected" output here yet.

-While performing machine learning you do the following: 1.
-Training phase: you present your data from your "gold standard" and train your model, by pairing the input with expected output.
-2. Validation/Test phase: in order to estimate how well your model has been trained (that is dependent upon the size of your data, the value you would like to predict, input etc) and to estimate model properties (mean error for numeric predictors, classification errors for classifiers, recall and precision for IR-models etc.) 3.
-Application phase: now you apply your freshly-developed model to the real-world data and get the results.
+While performing machine learning you do the following:

+1. Training phase: you present your data from your "gold standard" and train your model, by pairing the input with expected output and minimising errors.

+2. Validation/Test phase: in order to estimate how well your model has been trained (that is dependent upon the size of your data, the value you would like to predict, input etc) and to estimate model properties (mean error for numeric predictors, classification errors for classifiers, recall and precision for IR-models etc.)

+3. Application phase: now you apply your freshly-developed model to the real-world data and get the results.
 Since you normally don't have any reference value in this type of data (otherwise, why would you need your model?), you can only speculate about the quality of your model output using the results of your validation phase.

 The validation phase is often split into two parts: